-Local state of emergency declarations can be made by any territorial authority in the Canterbury CDEM Group or by the CDEM Group itself.
-Territorial authorities can declare for their territorial area down to a ward.
-A local territorial authority declaration is made by the mayor or other designated elected officials of that territorial authority.
+A declaration of a local state of emergency for a single territorial authority can be made by that territorial authority.
+It can cover their territorial area down to a ward.
+The declaration is made by the mayor or other designated elected officials of the territorial authority.